-This formal adoption and inclusion in national, regional and donor conservation planning processes will provide the Framework with the level of institutional recognition it has lacked in the past.
-Rigorous application of the Framework Principles will provide a strong platform for integration into national, local, sectoral and regional policies.
+This formal adoption and inclusion in the conservation planning frameworks of Pacific Island Countries and Territories, Roundtable members and donors, will provide the Framework with the level of institutional recognition it has lacked in the past.
+Rigorous application of the Framework Principles will provide a strong platform for integration into national, local, sectorial and regional policies.